briandrum/codes.forchagrin.com/_chapters/chapter-1501-model-codes-adopted.md

-    the lowest exposed portion of the building, whichever is less, which are used for storage of combustible materials, including common locker rooms, but no individual locker rooms within suites, shall be provided with a sprinkler system connected to the building’s water supply.
+    the lowest exposed portion of the building, whichever is less, which are used for storage of combustible materials, including common locker rooms, but no individual locker rooms within suites, shall be provided with a sprinkler system connected to the building's water supply.
 In the case of storage or locker rooms with divided compartments, each locker or compartment shall be provided with one sprinkler head supplied with a water main, not less than one inch in diameter with the main size increased as may